-Yesterday I visited Vyšehrad Park and Castle, a 10th century hillside fortress overlooking Prague.
+Yesterday I visited Vyšehrad Park and Castle, a picturesque 10th century hillside fortress overlooking Prague.
 The Castle is accessible from many directions, but I decided to climb the old stone steps along the Vltava River.

 It’s not a difficult climb and the lush parks leading to the castle give the area a wonderful “magical” aura.

-The castle has many myths and legends, some dating back to the 8th century.
+The castle has myths and legends, some dating back to the 8th century.
 According to a local legend Vyšehrad was the first settlement in the area and it later became Prague.

 One entrance passes through Leopold’s Gate, a part of the castle’s 17th century defenses.
 The imposing original Baroque face sculptures are still in place.